codeurjc-students/2019-ServerlessVsExpress/README.md

 - [x] **Average cost having chosen one of this stacks**
     * Aproximation to the cost of using a typical stack VS using a Serverless one.
 We will see when it's prefferable to use one or another in a short/long term based on AWS prices.
         1. [Comparative](sections/CostEstimation)

+- [ ] **Full Mini App using all the features above (+ testing)**
+    * Creation of a complete small app using all the features above in both stacks, also adding tests for both implementations.